0

 Bake the cake for approximately 50-60 minutes, or until a toothpick inserted into the center of the cake comes out clean.

-When your cake is done, remove it from the oven and gently poke holes in it, using a skewer or a sharp knife.
-Pour the cooled syrup all over the cake using a big spoon or ladle.
+When your cake is done, remove it from the oven and gently poke holes in it with a toothpick.
+Pour the cooled syrup all over the cake using a large spoon or ladle.
 The syrup will be absorbed by the cake.
 It is important that the cake is hot/warm and the syrup is cooled for the syrup to be completely absorbed.

 Let the cake cool and serve it neat or with a ball of ice cream or with some whipped cream and enjoy!